rwaldheim/ecdpt/README.md

 If you already have all the required software installed and configured, see our [Begin Analyzing](begin-analyzing.md) page.

+We encourage all who desire to contribute to use the [issues](https://github.com/rwaldheim/ecdpt/issues) to highlight bugs or feature requests and submit pull requests as needed!

 ## High-Level Operation

 Let's start with the basics: what are the inputs?